MegaMek/megamek/megamek/docs/1-Readme/readme.txt

 ===============
 Java programs run in their own environment, called a Virtual Machine or VM for short.
-These Java VMs are available on most systems from a variety of for short.
 These Java VMs are available on most systems from a variety of sources.
 Most modern systems have one installed by default.

 Windows users: To start MegaMek, run the MegaMek.exe file.
 If this fails